 UpNature Peppermint Essential Oil

-- Relieves Stress: The aroma of Peppermint oil has been studied for its deep relaxation for the body and mind, and helps...
+- RELIEVES STRESS: The aroma of Peppermint oil has been studied for its deep relaxation for the body and mind.
+Great for...

 The United States Food and Drug Administration includes peppermint oil as one of those EO products that are safe to use in small amounts.
 However, essential oils don’t always fare well when ingested.
 If you are going to try adding this oil to your food, then you should get your doctor’s approval first.